ebube-obodo/Hashing-a-file/README.md

-Heelo there here is a break down of what of code does,

 import os
-#This makes a way for the code to interract with the operating system
+# This allows the code to interact with the operating system.

 import hashlib
-#This imports the hashing algorithms
+# This imports various hashing algorithms.

 def filepath(Hashfile):
     if not os.path.exists(Hashfile):